-The small bottles of concentrate will last for up to 3 years, or until the pink colour fades to beige.
-Any diluted disinfectant should last for up to two weeks.
+The bottles of concentrate will last for up to 1 year.
+Any diluted disinfectant should last for up to a week.
 If you find that you are running low on concentrate, please email the Field Survey Manager who will arrange for more to be sent to you.

-As the disinfectant is a hazardous substance, it must be transported, stored and disposed of safely.
-The disinfectant is considered "active" it is has a pink colour; if the colour has turned beige, the disinfectant is not active anymore:
+As the disinfectant is a hazardous substance, it must be transported, stored and disposed of safely:

 - 1. All disinfectant and related materials should only be transported in a vehicle compartment that is separate from the driver and passenger cabin (i.e. the rearmost compartment of your vehicle); - 2.
-Only take as many of the 50 mL bottles out in the vehicles as you need to.
+Only take as many of the 45ml bottles out in the vehicles as you need to.
 When you are returning to the same accommodation the following night, leave the box containing any excess bottles there, ideally outside in an outbuilding; - When being stored at a UKCEH site, the bottles must be kept in appropriate chemical cabinets or a secure ventilated outdoor storage area.
 The Field Survey Manger will liaise with Facilities or the Laboratory Manager at your local UKCEH site to arrange this; - 4.
-Any unused diluted disinfectant will become inactive within two weeks and can be disposed of under a stream of cold tap water.; - 5.
+Any unused diluted disinfectant will become inactive within one week and can be disposed of under a stream of cold tap water.; - 5.
 At the end of the field season, the spray bottles and apparatus need to be thoroughly rinsed with lots of cold tap water to remove any disinfectant residue.
 The spray bottles should not be used for anything other than the disinfectant, and they should be labelled appropriately.